Ventilators – An Overview within the Covid-19 Context

 Patients have also been found to recover quicker after NIV compared to IV.
 (Brochard, 2003)

 5.7 Ventilator Breath Types

-Each type of ventilator can assist a patient to breath in one of three ways.
+Each type of ventilator can assist a patient to breathe in one of three ways.
 Controlled Breaths is where the ventilator completely control’s a patient’s breathing.
 This is only done in cases where a patient is paralysed or doesn’t have a respiratory drive (e.g. under sedation).
-Secondly a ventilator can give assisted breaths.
-This means the ventilator will deliver breaths if the patients shows an indication of taking a breath or if after 5 seconds the patient hasn’t tried to breath it will deliver a breath.
-Lastly a ventilator can give supportive breaths which basically means once a patient tries to take a breath the ventilator will assist but will not give a full breath.
+Secondly, a ventilator can give assisted breaths.
+This means the ventilator will deliver breaths if the patients show an indication of taking a breath or if after 5 seconds the patient hasn’t tried to breathe it will deliver a breath.
+Lastly, a ventilator can give supportive breaths which basically means once a patient tries to take a breath the ventilator will assist but will not give a full breath.
 This is only to support a patient not breath for them.
 (Lodeserto, 2018)